CharlotteIoT/lab001-docs/SetupSDImage.md

 9. Change the local by unchecking en_GB and checking en_US.UTF-8 UTF-8
 10. Set the time zone
+11. Set the keyboard
 11. Set the audio to force the 3.5mm audio jack instead of HDMI audio
+12. Expand the file system
+13. Exit the raspi-config and reboot the PI
 12. Install Python Tools

 	**sudo apt-get install python-setuptools**